 Movies by necessity need to simplify complex battlefield events into simpler stories that fit into a 2 hour structure.
 But Battle Of The Bulge, despite a 167 minute running time, falls into an oversimplification trap.

 What Battle Of The Bulge does well is to stage fairly massive tank battles, with director Ken Annakin making the most of the widescreen Ultra Panavision format.
-The terrain as portrayed in the film may be all wrong, but there is no denying the grandeur of the scenes of advancing German tanks swatting away feeble opposition, and then meeting American tanks in hulking steel-on-steel duels.
+The terrain as portrayed may be all wrong, but there is no denying the grandeur of the scenes of advancing German tanks swatting away feeble opposition, and then meeting American tanks in hulking steel-on-steel duels.

 The film, intriguingly a Spanish co-production, also benefits from a good cast.
 Fonda represents the ignored voice in the wilderness warning of a sneak German attack against the weakly defended Ardennes front, and Robert Shaw is an adequate foe, although his role suffers from a jarring split personality.
 Hessler abruptly transitions from a reasonable and realistic commander in the first half to a fire-breathing mental case in the second half.
 Maybe that is what war does to people.